 Kubla Khan's Summer Garden at Xanadu is the subject of Samuel Taylor Coleridge's 1797 poem Kubla Khan.

-Coleridge's Kubla Kahn is regarded as one of his most important works.
+Coleridge's Kubla Kahn is regarded as one of his most famous works.
 Coleridge said that he composed the entire poem while in a dreamlike state, drowsy from opium he had as medication.
-When he woke up, he remembered the entire poem and immediately set about writing it down.
-But then, he was interrupted by a knock at his door and he received a visitor.
-Sadly, when the visitor left, his perfect recollection of the poem failed him and he was only able to finish the poem in fragments.
+When he woke up, he remembered poem as the whole and immediately set about writing it down.
+But then, he was interrupted by a knock at his door, and he received a visitor.
+Sadly, when the visitor left, his perfect recollection of the poem failed him, and he was only able to finish the poem in fragments.

 The poem begins by describing Kahn's palace and the garden contrasted with the setting of the ancient Mongolian forest.